splunk/public-o11y-docs/apm/intro-to-apm.rst

     - :strong:`With this tool`
     - :strong:`Link to documentation`

-  * -  Start to gain insights from your data in minutes using the default landing page and service dashboards.
-    - Landing page
-    - :ref:`Understand the landing page <apm-landing-page>`

   * - View all of your services and their dependency relationships in the service map.
     - Service map
     - :ref:`Explore the service map <apm-service-map>`